bordeltabernacle/bordeltabernacle-hugo/content/about.md

 Very quickly, because of the little Python knowledge I had, I became the *'Scripting Guy'*, something that unnerved me at first, but that I quickly embraced.
-I am now a Systems Engineer with the same company, focusing on network automation, writing code and building stuff.
+I am now a Systems Engineer with the same company, focusing on network automation, writing code, sharing knowledge, improving operations and building stuff.